fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### upload picture for product into firebase
 ### add some code for github security...
 ### change back commented code in firebase, ...Navigator and actions/orders to need token and get AuthScreen... find 'testing'
+### Use pictures in CategoriesScreen in the Card.
+This, is actually taken from the Meals app.

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer